robhagemans/pcbasic/README.md

 In particular, QBASIC files (which have no line numbers) and QuickBASIC files (magic byte `FC`) will not run.

+#### Security ####
+PC-BASIC does not attempt to sandbox its programs in any way.
+BASIC programs have full access to your operating system - indeed, through the SHELL command, they have exactly the same capabilities as scripts or binaries run on the command line.
+You should treat them with the same caution as you would shell scripts or binaries.
+Therefore, do not run a program from the internet that you have not inspected first using LIST or one of the command line conversion options.
+You wouldn't just download an executable fom the internet and run it either, right?

 #### MS-DOS style 8.3 file names ####
 On Windows, PC-BASIC will work with the short file names provided by the operating system.
 On other operating systems, more than one file may match the specified 8.3 file name.
 PC-BASIC will first look for a file with the exact name as specified (e.g. `FileNameCreating.ExtraDifficulties`).
 If this does not exist, it will look for the file name truncated to all-caps 8.3 format (`FILENAME.EXT`); if that does not exist, it will look for variants that have the same 8.3 format - e.g. `filename.EXT`, `fIlEnAmEtHaTsQuItE.eXtRaOrDiNaRy` etcetera - in lexicographic order.